Xinglab/rmats-turbo/README.md

                         existing output files
-  --statoff             Skip the statistical analysis --paired-stats        Use the paired stats model --novelSS             Enable detection of novel splice sites (unannotated
+  --statoff             Skip the statistical analysis --paired-stats        Use the paired stats model --darts-model         Use the DARTS statistical model --darts-cutoff DARTS_CUTOFF
+                        The cutoff of delta-PSI in the DARTS model.
+The output posterior probability is P(abs(delta_psi) > cutoff).
+                        The default is 0.05
+  --novelSS             Enable detection of novel splice sites (unannotated
                         splice sites).
 Default is no detection of novel splice sites